Azure/BlobNFS-wsl2/README.md

 Get-Help -Full -Name <command-name>
 ```

-3. Install WSL (Restart the machine if wsl is installed for the first time.):
+3. Install WSL (Restart the machine if WSL is installed for the first time.):

 ```powershell
 Install-WSLBlobNFS